Admin note – An older tutorial I put together that was worth another mention. This seems to be a popular topic in my inbox over the last few weeks.

 In my opinion, good progress is about 6 hours per door.
 This includes breaking everything down, checking the regulators, re-greasing parts, installing inner and outer scrapers, and slowly getting everything back to its former German glory.

 Before you jump into the task, you’re going to need the correct parts.
 (German parts!)
-Our good friends at Wolfsburg West have it covered.
+We have it covered.
 Here’s a breakdown of what you need to complete the job.
 This is assuming your door regulators, window winder, vent windows and lift channels are in working order.
 I did have to replace my left lift channel because it was rusted out.

 Parts You Will Need: